webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

         }
     }

-    //TODO: override finalizer only
-    //if 'Dispose(bool disposing)' has code to free unmanaged resources
+    //TODO: override finalizer only if 'Dispose(bool disposing)' has code to free unmanaged resources
     // ~AsyncDisposable()
     // {
     //     // Do not change this code.
-    //     Put cleanup code in 'Dispose(bool disposing)' method
+Put cleanup code in Dispose(bool disposing) method
     //     Dispose(disposing: false);
-    //}
+    // }
 }
 ```